 Kevin is an active member of the State Bar of Georgia and the District of Columbia Bar.
 Kevin is one of a select few Georgia trial attorneys admitted to practice before the Supreme Court of the United States of America.
 Kevin is admitted to practice in the Eleventh Circuit Court of Appeals along with the Northern, Middle, and Southern federal judicial districts of Georgia.
 Kevin’s admissions also include the Supreme Court of Georgia, Court of Appeals for Georgia, and all lower courts in Georgia.

 Kevin’s peers consistently recognize Kevin for his legal ability in civil jury trials and accomplishments in the area of Georgia personal injury.
+He was named as a “Legal Elite” by Georgia Trend magazine.
 American Jurist Institute selected Kevin as a “Top 10 Personal Injury Attorney.”
 Kevin was also selected as a “Top 40 under 40” by the National Trial Lawyers.
 SuperLawyers named Kevin a “Rising Star.”
 The distinction is reserved for less than 3% of all eligible attorneys in Georgia.
 The American Institute of Personal Injury Attorneys selected Kevin as a “10 Best High Verdict and Settlement Winners” for Georgia.
 Atlanta Attorney at Law Magazine identified Kevin as an “Attorney to Watch” for 2018.
 The National Association of Distinguished Counsel invited Kevin to be a fellow in 2019.

 The Georgia Trial Lawyers Association presented Kevin with the Fred Orr, II Memorial Scholarship based on Kevin’s commitment to civil justice.
 Kevin is also a graduate of the LEAD Program.
 The State Bar of Georgia has given Kevin several awards for his service to the profession and the public including the Ethics & Professionalism Award for 2018 and Outstanding Service Award for 2019